hennelly/Genomic_analyisis_wolves_of_Pakistan/README.md

-# Genomic analysis of wolves from Pakistan clarifies boundaries among three divergent lineages
+# Genomic analysis of wolves from Pakistan clarifies boundaries among three divergent wolf lineages

 ## Sample List
 - Will upload when paper is accepted